 The Musicals in Mufti Series presents three to five concert revival readings of underappreciated Broadway musicals for 11 performances each.
 "Mufti" means "in everyday clothes, without all the trappings of a large production," and each show is presented script-in-hand, with minimal staging.
 The series has celebrated such writers as Richard Rodgers, George Abbott, Jerry Herman, Joseph Stein, Sheldon Harnick, and, most recently, Jule Styne.
 Buy tickets for as low as $45.

-WINTER 2019 “MUSICALS IN MUFTI” SERIES CELEBRATING LEGENDARY LIBRETTIST AND LYRICIST ALAN JAY LERNER
+WINTER 2019 “MUSICALS IN MUFTI” SERIES CELEBRATING the centennial of LEGENDARY LIBRETTIST AND LYRICIST ALAN JAY LERNER

 January 26 - February 3, 2019